 While we aren’t completely sure what the teaching of the Nicolaitans is, it’s possible that false teaching is somehow linked to the teaching of Balaam as well.

 The Command, vv.
-16-17.
+16-17

 So, what are churches to do when they find themselves out of step with Scripture?
 Repent!
 We must constantly reassess our beliefs and actions in light of God’s unchanging Word.
-If we find discrepancies between what we believe or how we live, we must realign ourselves with His Word, not rearrange His Word to match our wayward churches and lives.
+If we find discrepancies between what we believe or how we live, we must realign ourselves with His Word, not rearrange it to match our wayward churches and lives.

-As individuals and churches repent and submit themselves to the Word of God, Jesus Himself has promised that He will bring new life.
+As individuals and churches repent and submit themselves to the Word of God, Jesus Himself has promised He will bring new life.
 Jesus reminds His audience that God Himself miraculously fed those in the wilderness with manna, and He promises that God will continue to take care of His people.

-He also says that He will give the one who conquers a white stone, which may be a reference to first-century athletic games, where the victor was given a white stone that allowed that athlete to retire permanently.
+He also says He will give the one who conquers a white stone, which may be a reference to first-century athletic games, where the victor was given a white stone that allowed that athlete to retire permanently.
 In other words, Jesus promises to provide for His church.

 So, pastor, if you find your church in need of renewal, ask the Lord to reveal areas where He has not been followed faithfully.
 Then lead your church to repent and follow Jesus anew, that you may be revitalized – brought back to new life – through Him!